floridop/serviceflipper/README.md

 2. right click and select "Run with PowerShell"
 3. Accept the administrative rights elevation (services can only be managed by admins)
 4. Read the status of the service, push any key to exit the script
-5. Run again to trigger the service
+5. Run again to trigger the service on or off

 ## Acknowledgements